 Boston area singer-songwriter Mark Stepakoff is widely admired on the local folk and roots music scene for his trademark mix of wry humorous material and poignant ballads, in the vein of songwriters such as Loudon Wainwright III and John Prine, to whom he has often been compared.
 He has won numerous songwriting awards and his songs have reached as high as Number 3 on the national folk radio airplay chart.

 Mark performs frequently in the Boston area.
-He has headlined on several occasions at Cambridge's legendary Club Passim, and has also performed at (among many other venues) the Nameless Coffeehouse, Johnny D's, the Burren, Tupelo Music Hall, the Abbey Lounge, Sally O'Brien's, the Amazing Things Arts Center, and the Center for Arts in Natick, where he hosts the bi-weekly folk open mike.
+He has headlined on a number of occasions at Cambridge's legendary Club Passim, and has also headlined or been featured at (among many other venues) Johnny D's, the Burren, Tupelo Music Hall, Nashville's Bluebird Cafe, and the Center for Arts in Natick, where he hosts the bi-weekly folk open mike.
 Mark has also appeared on WCVB/Channel 5's "Chronicle" program and New England Cable News' "Coffeehouse" program.
 Among the artists he has opened for are Bill Morrissey, Steve Forbert, Buskin & Batteau, Christine Lavin, Cheryl Wheeler, Don White, Kevin So, Geoff Bartley, Claudia Schmidt, Susie Burke & David Surrette, and the James Montgomery Band.

 - John Lennon Songwriting Contest: Honorable Mention (Folk Music category)